- £480 per week

 Shower Room: Electric shower, basin, w.c.

 GARDEN & PARKING: Wrap-around balcony with rattan seating and far-reaching views to the river.
 Enclosed patio with picnic table.
-No parking available but unloading may be done nearby and plenty of parking in the Millpool public car park 15 mins walk away.
+No parking available at the property but there is a reserved space 30 yards away from the property, permit is inside the property.
+If extra spaces are required there are plenty in the Millpool public car park 15 mins walk away.
 Please see Looe Parking for up to date charges.
 Parking also available at Looe Railway station 5 minutes' walk away.

 Pets Welcome: Maximum 2 dogs; £25 per pet per week.
 Information about bringing your pet.